Go go

 - Salt

 It’s as easy as making meat sauce with tomatoes mixed in mac and cheese and popping it in the oven.
-But a few tips and tricks are needed to make the tasty meat sauce in the first place.
+But a few of my tips and tricks are needed to make the tasty meat pasta sauce in the first place.

 I always believe you need to add plenty of flavors to create plenty of flavors.
 You will never find “one clove of garlic” or “1 tsp herbs” on GypsyPlate.
 Try it my way, you will be amazed how much flavor you were missing out on all this time.
 Saying that, here you go…

-One you’ve found the right skillet, it’s time to start cooking.
-Slightly grease it and sauté chopped onions for a few minutes.
-Once the onions get a little soft, stir in chopped bell peppers, mushrooms and garlic and cook for a few minutes, till all the veggies get a little soft.
+Once I’ve got the right skillet, it’s time to start cooking.
+I slightly grease it and sauté chopped onions over medium-high heat for a few minutes.
+Once the onions get a little soft, I stir in chopped bell peppers, mushrooms, and garlic, and cook for a few minutes until all the veggies get a little soft.

-Add in the meat and start crumbling it into bits and pieces as it cooks.
-I like to add in a little salt at this point, so it gets into the meat while it cooks.
-Once the meat is brown in color, throw in the tomato sauce and crushed tomatoes along with all Italian herbs and combine everything well.
+Next, I add the meat to the skillet and start crumbling it into bits and pieces as it cooks.
+I like to sprinkle in a little salt at this point, so it gets into the meat while it cooks.
+Once the meat is brown in color, I throw in the tomato sauce and crushed tomatoes, along with all the Italian herbs, and combine everything well.

-I like to let this simmer over medium heat for at least 20-30 minutes, so that creates yum sauce.
-Taste and adjust the seasonings to your liking.
-Stir in sugar to cut the acidity of the tomatoes, if needed.
+I like to let this simmer over medium heat for at least 20-30 minutes, so it creates that delicious sauce.
+I make sure to taste and adjust the seasonings.
+If the sauce is too acidic, I stir in a bit of sugar to balance it out.

-While the sauce is left to simmer, cook the elbow macaroni according to package instructions.
-We want them cooked al dente, as they keep on cooking while in the oven, and you don’t want to turn them mushy.
-6 minutes was perfect for us.
+While the sauce is left to simmer, I cook the elbow macaroni according to the package instructions.
+It’s important to cook them al dente since they’ll continue to cook in the oven, and I don’t want them to turn mushy.
+For me, 6 minutes of cooking time was perfect.

 Once he comes out of the oven, you will be greeted by the amazing sight of golden molten cheeses covering the most delicious mac nestled in rich meat sauce.
 Be a little patient and let it set for a few minutes, then dig into that pot of macaroni medley.